Bigraded notions of formality and Aeppli-Bott-Chern-Massey products: Aeppli--Bott--Chern higher products

 As a more substantial example, we will now generalize ABC--Massey triple products to arbitrary length.
 Our generalization will be of a different nature than the one considered by Tardini \cite[\textsection 4.4]{Ta17}, where an odd number of Bott--Chern classes is taken in to produce an Aeppli class.

-To this end, we recall \cite[4.b]{S07} the Schweitzer complex $S_{p,q}(A)$ associated to a double complex $A$ and a fixed bidegree $(p,q)$, which presents $H_A^{p-1,q-1}$ and $H_{BC}^{p,q}$ as the cohomology of a singly-graded complex.
+To this end, we recall \cite[4.b]{S07} the Schweitzer complex $S_{p,q}(A)$ associated to a double complex $A$ and a fixed bidegree $(p,q)$, which presents $H_A^{p-1,q-1}$ and $H_{BC}^{p,q}$ as the cohomology of a singly-graded complex; the cohomologies of this complex define cohomological functors \cite{Ste22}.
 The complex is given by

 where $d$ denotes the map induced by restricting or projecting the de Rham differential in the obvious way.

 Note that the cohomology of this complex at the $A^{p,q}$ entry is precisely $H_{BC}^{p,q}(A)$, and at $A^{p-1,q-1}$ it is $H_A^{p-1,q-1}(A)$.
 Indexing the entries so that $A^{p-1,q-1}$ is at index 0 and $A^{p,q}$ is at index 1, let us denote by $H_{S_{p,q}}^i(A)$ the cohomology at index $i$; in this convention, $H_A^{p-1,q-1}(A) = H_{S_{p,q}}^0(A)$, $H_{BC}^{p,q}(A) = H_{S_{p,q}}^1(A)$ and